Blanco (singer): 2020–2021: "Mi fai impazzire" and Blu celeste

-2022–present: Sanremo and Eurovision Song Contest
+2022–2024: Sanremo, Eurovision Song Contest and Innamorato

 In December 2021, RAI announced that Mahmood and Blanco would be participating together in the Sanremo Music Festival 2022 with the song "Brividi".
 They won the competition with over fifty percent of the vote and subsequently confirmed their participation in the Eurovision Song Contest 2022 as Italy's representatives.
 Critics commented how for the first time in the history of the festival a performance put on the same level homosexual and heterosexual love.
 "Brividi" recorded over 3.3 million streams in 24 hours, becoming the most-streamed song in a single day on Spotify in Italy.
 It debuted at number one on FIMI's singles chart and peaked at number 15 on the Billboard Global 200.

-On 3 April 2022, he started his tour Blu celeste Tour, consisting of two legs and 27 shows, which concluded on 17 September 2022 in Milan.
+On 3 April 2022, Blanco embarked on the Blu celeste Tour, consisting of two legs and 27 shows, which concluded on 17 September 2022 in Milan.
 Blanco was chosen by the Italian Episcopal Conference (CEI) to introduce Pope Francis's meeting at Piazza San Pietro on 18 April 2022.
 He performed "Blu celeste" accompanied by Michelangelo.
 The choice was criticized by the bishop of Ventimiglia, Monsignor Antonio Suetta, who thought the message expressed through Blanco's performance was "not suitable to a Catholic context"; however, a representative of the CEI, Don Michele Falabretti, replied to the concerns and restated the decision to invite Blanco to the event.

-In May 2022, Blanco and Mahmood participated at the Eurovision Song Contest 2022 held in Turin and finished in sixth place.
-In June 2022, he released his first single after Sanremo and Eurovision, entitled "Nostalgia", which peaked at number 2 of the Italian Singles Chart and was certified triple platinum by FIMI.
+In May 2022, Blanco and Mahmood participated in the Eurovision Song Contest 2022 held in Turin and finished in sixth place.
+In June 2022, he released "Nostalgia", his first single after Sanremo and the Eurovision, which peaked at number two on FIMI's singles chart and was certified triple platinum by FIMI.